Jidoka: The method that improves manufacturing processes

 What is the jidoka approach?

-Jidoka is a lean manufacturing approach that prioritizes quality control in every step of the production process.
+Jidoka is a lean manufacturing tool that prioritizes quality control in every step of the production process.
 It centers on immediately stopping production lines when an error is detected.
 This avoids the creation of large volumes of sub-standard or defective products, reduces the potential negative impact on sales or customer experience, and drives operational excellence.

 Purpose of jidoka in lean manufacturing

 The aim of implementing the jidoka method is to make products that not only meet user expectations but exceed them.
-Stopping the production lines at the first sign of a problem allows companies to address it directly at the source, prevent its recurrence, and foster a culture of continuous improvement.
+Halting the production lines at the first sign of a problem allows companies to address it directly at the source, prevent its recurrence, and foster a culture of continuous improvement.

 Origin of jidoka